GET IN TOUCH

 Subordination and Appeals

-• A valid appeal may be filed if the tax debt was already paid before the lien was recorded, ensuring fairness in enforcement.
+• Prior payment — A valid appeal may be filed if the tax debt was already paid before the lien was recorded.

-• An appeal may also be filed if the lien was issued during an active bankruptcy proceeding, which places an automatic hold on new collection actions.
+• Active bankruptcy — An appeal may also be filed if the lien was issued during an active bankruptcy proceeding, which places an automatic hold on new collection actions.

-• A procedural or administrative error by the Division, such as misidentifying the taxpayer, can also serve as grounds for a valid appeal.
+• Procedural error — An administrative error by the Division, such as misidentifying the taxpayer, can also serve as grounds for a valid appeal.

-If the Division verifies an error, it must release the lien within 14 days and correct the public record immediately.
+If the Division verifies that a Notice of Judgment was filed in error, it must release the lien within 14 days and correct the public record.
+Challenges to the underlying tax assessment itself follow the separate protest or Tax Appeal Board process rather than this administrative appeal route.

 Administrative and Professional Assistance